weierophinney/grumpy-phpunit/testing-apis.markdown

 If there is one question I get over and over again from people seeking testing advice, it's "how can I test API calls".
-The only question that I get asked more is "why are you so grumpy all the time?"
+The only question that I get asked more is "why are you so grumpy all the time?".

-Testing API calls is really no different than testing any other kind of code: you have a expected output, you execute some code that calls the API, you verify your test returns the values that you are expecting.
+Testing API calls is really no different than testing any other kind of code: you have an expected output, you execute some code that calls the API, you verify your test returns the values that you are expecting.